Legal

 3. Roles of the Parties

-Customer instructs EvalFlow to process Personal Data as necessary to provide, secure, support, maintain, and improve the Service in accordance with the Agreement, this DPA, Customer’s configuration of the Service, Customer’s use of the Service, and Customer’s written instructions.
+Customer instructs EvalFlow to process Personal Data as necessary to provide, secure, support, maintain, and improve the Service in accordance with the Agreement, this DPA, Customer's configuration of the Service, and Customer's written instructions.

 EvalFlow will notify Customer if EvalFlow believes, in its reasonable opinion, that an instruction infringes Applicable Data Protection Laws, unless prohibited from doing so by law.